Existence of processes violating causal inequalities on time-delocalised subsystems: Supplementary Note 3---Unitary extensions of tripartite processes on time-delocalised subsystems

-On this basis, we now first construct an alternative temporal circuit for unitary extensions of bipartite processes (different from the one in Fig.~\ref{fig:bipartite_implementation_main}), which will provide the basis for the tripartite generalisation.
+With this in place, we now construct an alternative temporal circuit for unitary extensions of bipartite processes (different from the one in Fig.~\ref{fig:bipartite_implementation_main}), which will provide the basis for the tripartite generalisation.
 This temporal circuit is shown in Fig.~\ref{fig:bipartite_symm}.